dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Data output quality is affected by data process quality which refers to the appropriateness of data sources, the means of obtaining, collecting and processing data as well as data verification and documentation.

 #### Burden for data collectors
-Generally, the effort, time and other resources required for accurate and timely data collection and sharing must be balanced with the benefits of using this data and ultimate with the direct or indirect impact the (additional) data has on improving stock availability and minimising stockouts at the healthcare facility level.
+Generally, the effort, time and other resources required for accurate and timely data collection and sharing must be balanced with the benefits of using this data and ultimately with the direct or indirect impact the (additional) data has on improving stock availability and minimising stockouts at the healthcare facility level.
 Minimising the burden of healthcare facility staff for obtaining, recording, aggregating and sharing data is a particular importance for managing LMIS data at the healthcare facility where health systems are plagued with collection of redundant LMIS data as well as primary and secondary data which is not used for a clearly defined purpose.
 For example, healthcare facility staff are required to record "opening balances" and "closing balances" which are entirely redundant.
 Another typical example is the request to calculate metrics such as "stockout days" which are cumbersome to calculate by manual analysis of paper records although better and more easily obtainable metrics for calculating and monitoring stock availability are available.
-The use of DHIS2 in itself cannot prevent or reduce the number of unnecessary und redundant data points implementing organizations wish to collect, as DHIS2 itself is flexible and allows to easily change the configuration of reporting forms.
+The use of DHIS2 in itself cannot prevent or reduce the number of unnecessary and redundant data points implementing organizations wish to collect, as DHIS2 itself is flexible and allows to easily change the configuration of reporting forms.
 However, the importance of reducing the workload for healthcare facility staff is a key principle in designing LMIS tools and prominent in the documentation and technical advice provided.
-The integration of DHIS2 at the healthcare facility level with mSupply allows eliminating the collection of redundant data.
-For example, the "Stock receipt" which is commonly collected is fully and professionally managed in mSupply and therefore does not need to be collected, a second time, in DHIS2.
-Nevertheless, mSupply can provide complete, detailed and accurate visibility of stock receipt if and as required.
+The integration of DHIS2 at the healthcare facility level with the national eLMIS allows eliminating the collection of redundant data.
+For example, the "Stock receipt" which is commonly collected is fully and professionally managed in the national eLMIS and therefore does not need to be collected, a second time, in DHIS2.
+Nevertheless, the national eLMIS can provide complete, detailed and accurate visibility of stock receipt if and as required.

 #### Appropriateness of data sources
 All periodic reporting systems rely on manual records such as batch cards, stock cards and other records as their primary data source even if the (monthly) reports (secondary data source) are recorded directly on digital devices.
 Therefore, for the period (monthly) reporting the use of DHIS2 relies entirely on the accuracy and reliability of the manual stock records and does not document or provide information on these data sources.
 For LMIS data the appropriateness of data sources is not critical in the sense that there are no alternative data sources.